-Founded in 1954, Virgen de la Sierra is a grape growers co-op with 579 members, and 710 hectares (1,753 acres) of vines growing at 750 meters above sea level.
-The average age of the vines is close to 40 years.
-The principal grape variety is Garnacha (60%).
-Others include Macabeo or Viura (20%) and Tempranillo (16%), with the remaining 4% being a mix of experimental varieties: Syrah, Cabernet Sauvignon, and Chardonnay.
+Founded in 1954, Virgen de la Sierra is a grape grower’s co-op with 579 members.
+The co-op has 710 hectares (1,753 acres) of vines growing at 750 meters above sea level, with an average age of 40 years.
+The primary grape planted is Garnacha (60%), followed by Macabeo (also known as Viura) (20%), Tempranillo (16%), and experimental varietals Syrah, Cabernet Sauvignon, and Chardonnay (4%).

-The region's semi-arid climate and high altitude make for ideal growing conditions for quality Garnacha and Macabeo grapes.
-Hot dry summers, with a sharp shift in daytime to nighttime temperatures let grapes reach full ripeness, while maintaining good levels of acidity.
-The red iron-rich oils are rocky, with a mix of sand and gravel and a low amount of organic material.
+The region's semi-arid climate and high altitude create ideal growing conditions for quality Garnacha and Macabeo grapes.
+Hot dry summers, with a sharp shift in daytime to nighttime temperatures, let grapes reach full ripeness while maintaining good levels of acidity.
+The red iron-rich soils are rocky, with a mix of sand and gravel and a low amount of organic material.
 A thick clay subsoil helps retain moisture through the long dry summer months.